Start to firm up plans for meeting family and friends over the holiday season, including gift exchanges.

 Mrs. C says: When to see family and friends over the holiday season here in the UK?
 Some we are ever so thankful to know, love and see.
 Others perhaps not so much.
 Either way, making arrangements can increasingly feel like a military operation.
 Oh, and the politics of it all.
 You spent last year with the in-laws so this year it has to be Christmas with your family.
 You dislike that certain relative, so there is no way you are spending such a special time of year with them.
 It was ever thus.

-Well, there’s a month and one day to go to Christmas so even if you can’t solve each and every political issue, you can plan to do the rounds, book restaurants for festive get-togethers (don’t leave this any later for sure) and do the very best you can to see the people you really want to see when and where you want to see them.
+There’s a month and one day to go to Christmas, so even if you can’t solve each and every political issue, you can plan to book festive get-togethers – even if some are via Zoom – and do the very best you can to see the people you really want to see.
+Some in person meetings might involve gift exchanges, some might only involve food and drink.
 Hopefully, if you have been following our countdown from the start, you may have laid the initial groundwork for such gatherings as early as the first week in November.
 There’s some inevitable give and take, but be brave enough to be a tad selfish.
 Christmas is an amazing time.
 We love it.
 Don’t let someone you barely see the rest of the year dictate the Yuletide protocol and ruin it.
 Ed Elf: And so say all of us.

-Mrs. C: Planning a party menu should be fun, not a chore.
+Mrs. C: Planning a Christmas menu should be fun, not a chore.
 You will be giving of yourself and your home when loved ones gather near, but you will hopefully also be giving them some mouth-watering festive treats.
-Consider the number of guests and, for that matter, the number of gatherings you are likely to host.
-Maybe there’s a big party in the build-up to Christmas, followed by a more intimate dinner with close friends in the week between Christmas and New Year.
-Then there’s the family get-together on Christmas Eve, Christmas Day or Boxing Day.
-Whatever the plan, create your food menus and decide on the cocktails and wine you want to serve – then stick to them when it comes to buying groceries.
-Going off at tangents in the supermarket or, indeed, over-catering will prove costly.
-If required, make sure you have babysitters booked (we gave you an initial prompt for this earlier in the month) or some other child-care arrangements in place for any festive nights out.
-The traditional Christmas party season usually starts from next weekend.
+Whatever the plan, create your food menus and decide on the cocktails and wine you want to serve, then stick to them when it comes to buying groceries.
+Numbers will be limited so the grocery bill might not be too daunting.

-Ed Elf: And that is music to the ears of moi.
+Ed Elf: Christmas food, served with love at home…that is music to the ears of moi.

 So today’s the day to:

-- Get your social plans in order and firm up Christmas and New Year plans with family and friends – remembering not to allow people you rarely see to dictate matters.
+- Get your social plans in order and firm up plans with family and friends – remembering not to allow people you rarely see to dictate matters.

-- Plan food menus and drinks for your social gatherings whether it’s a party buffet or smaller dinner.
+- Plan food menus and drinks for your Christmas gatherings.